ericjiang97/micro-screenshot/README.md

 * Optional: use emoji in your commits 🔥

 # License
-This project is licensed under `MIT`.
+This project is licensed under the `MIT` License.
 See `LICENSE` for more information.